 When and where will the tournaments be played?

-Do teams have to play in all three tournaments?
+Do teams have to play in both tournaments?

-Except in the case of unforeseen circumstances, Challenge teams will be expected to play in all three tournaments.
+Except in the case of unforeseen circumstances, Challenge teams will be expected to play in both tournaments.

 How much will it cost?